 Spring cleaning is also related to cultural and religious beliefs.
 For example, it is linked to Passover in Jewish custom.
-This is the commemoration of the liberation of Jews from slavery.
-It is observed in March or April and is ushered in by a general cleaning of the home to remove any trace of yeast or yeast bread (Jewish slaves in Egypt survived on unleavened bread so eating any food with yeast is not considered Kosher).
-Similarly, some Christian faiths observe a cleaning ritual before Lent which includes cleaning the home, specifically their altars on the Monday before Good Friday.
+Passover is observed in March or April and commemorates the liberation of Jews from slavery.
+It is ushered in by the general cleaning of homes to remove any trace of yeast or yeast bread (Jewish slaves in Egypt survived on unleavened bread, so eating any food with yeast is not considered Kosher).
+Similarly, some Christian faiths observe a cleaning ritual before Lent which includes cleaning the home, specifically their altars, on the Monday before Good Friday.

 Spring cleaning tips: